The Strange House

 *

-Each book ordered through the website will be wrapped in a beautiful candy-striped paper bag, free of charge - and will also include an exclusive bookmark designed to complement the cover design.
+Each book ordered through the website will be wrapped in tissue paper and tied with a matching silk ribbon, free of charge - and will also include an exclusive bookmark designed to complement the cover design.

 Manderley Press is delighted to announce the publication of The Strange House and Midnight Adventure - two short stories for children by Raymond Briggs, set in and inspired by Wimbledon, South London, where the author grew up.
 This brand new edition of these forgotten children’s classics is introduced by the acclaimed illustrator and author Chris Riddell - a former student of Briggs.